Heroku LangChain.js - v1.0.1

 ChatHeroku - Heroku Managed Inference API LangChain Integration

 A LangChain-compatible chat model that interfaces with Heroku's Managed Inference API (Mia).
-This class provides access to various language models hosted on Heroku's infrastructure, including support for function calling, structured outputs, and streaming responses.
+This class provides access to various language models hosted on Heroku's infrastructure, including support for function calling, structured outputs, and streaming responses that plug directly into LangChain createAgent, LCEL chains, and LangGraph workflows.

 import { ChatHeroku } from "heroku-langchain";